 I’ve been researching credit card processors for years, so I know there’s a good deal of financial, legal, and technical jargon you’ll need to understand before you can find the best deal for your business.

-When you’re ready to get started, my top recommendation is Stax.
+When you’re ready to get started, my top recommendation is Stax1.
 You’ll get all the payment software you need included in your monthly fee, and Stax charges no markup on interchange rates – just a small transaction fee.

 Quick Guide: How to Accept Credit Card Payments in 4 Easy Steps

 1. Apply for a merchant account.
 While the features you need will vary depending on your business, Stax is the best choice for most established businesses.
-Its subscription-style pricing model can save you up to 40% on your processing bill.
+Its subscription-style pricing model can save you up to 40% on your processing bill1.

 2. Set up any hardware or software.
 Once you’ve been accepted for a merchant account, you’ll be sent detailed setup instructions to help you get started with any credit card readers or payment software you require for taking payments in-person, online, or over the phone.